 Celebrating E on her actual birthday, last Wednesday.

 Literally drooling on her cake, when she tried to blow out the candle.

-I wore the Vineyard Vines Jacqueline Shirt in Woodstock plaid, that I featured here.
-Loved it.
+I wore the Vineyard Vines Jacqueline Shirt in Woodstock plaid, that I featured here

 I was even able to play on all the bouncy houses and slides, and it was still comfortable.

 All the party-goers’ shoes.
 Can you spot W and E’s??